-Enjoy a night of music, meeting the local vinyl-loving community with pint specials, local eats from Delicias Marina, and a dollar for every pint sold supports May’s Cheers for Charity partner, International Rescue Committee.
-Who knows, you could even end up taking home your own copy of ‘Tidal’ on vinyl!
+Enjoy a night of music, meeting the local vinyl-loving community, and pint specials.
+A dollar for every pint sold supports December’s Cheers for Charity partner, the Albemarle Housing Improvement Program.
+Who knows, you could even end up taking home your own copy of ‘Sorcerer’ on vinyl!

-Follow @TheSpinsVMP on Twitter for updated details & your chance to win more exclusive giveaways!
+Follow @TheSpinsVMP on Twitter or use #TheSpinsVMP for updated details & your chance to win more exclusive giveaways!